• Skip to main content

 Background.

-A great deal of a crown’s stability depends on the amount of tooth structure that extends into its interior.
-If very little tooth structure fills this space, the crown will be easily dislodged, especially by lateral forces (those directed from the side).
+A great deal of a crown’s retention and stability (meaning how well it stays in place) depends on the amount of tooth structure that extends up into its interior.

 How a core solves this problem.

-By “building up” a tooth first with a core (rebuilding it so it is closer to its original dimensions), the dentist can greatly increase the stability of the crown.
+By first “building up” a broken down tooth with a core buildup (rebuilding the tooth so it’s closer to its original dimensions), the dentist can greatly increase the stability of the crown.

-Since after doing so the dentist has the optimal amount of structure (tooth + core) to work with, they can optimize the degree to which it extends into the interior of the crown, thus optimizing its long-term chances for survival.
+Once the core has been placed, the dentist has the optimal amount of structure (tooth + core) to work with.
+When shaping the tooth for its planned crown, they can optimize the degree to which it extends into the crown’s interior, thus improving the restoration’s long-term chances for survival (longevity) to the continual punishment of occlusal forces.

-The need for this procedure is a judgment call made by the dentist.
-However, as a general rule of thumb, cores are typically placed in situations where one half or more of the tooth’s clinical crown (the portion of the tooth that lies above the gum line) is compromised or missing.
-(Shillingburg)
+The need for this procedure is a judgment call made by the dentist about whether enough tooth structure currently exists.
+However, as a general rule of thumb, cores are typically only placed in situations where one-half or more of the tooth’s coronal tooth structure (the portion of the tooth that lies at and above the gum line) is compromised or missing.

 ▲ Section references – Shillingburg